Kekhrie42/grade_scrapper/README.md

 3. Set the `lowest_n` value to indicate how many of the lowest scores should be dropped.
 4. Running this mode will produce a final score file.
 You can set your preferred name for this output within the `-a` mode section.

-**Note**: Always verify the CSV format and the file paths before running each step to ensure the grade management system functions correctly.
+**Note**: Always verify the CSV format and the file paths before running each step to ensure the grade formatting functions correctly.

 ## Exceptions for Homeworks
-To accommodate situations where students are marked late but should not be penalized with reduced late days, the grade management system includes an `exceptions` dictionary.
+To accommodate situations where students are marked late but should not be penalized with reduced late days, the grading formatter includes an `exceptions` dictionary.
 This dictionary provides a way to specify exceptions for individual homework assignments.

 The `exceptions` dictionary uses the homework number as the key, and the value is an array containing the email IDs of students who are exempt from late penalties for that particular homework.